Real-Skill/javascript-tasks/README.md

 ## Summary

-JS Assessment for basic JavaScript knowledge.
-The exercise consist of a few simple tasks.
-You are supposed to implement functions, having provided only the function name and purpose.
+This JS Assessment for basic JavaScript knowledge.
+The exercise consists of a few simple tasks.
+You are supposed to implement functions, having  only the function name and purpose provided.

 ## Goals